The Perfect 4 to 5 Days in Amsterdam Itinerary

 Traditional houses in Amsterdam

-This Amsterdam itinerary will bring you through the main sights of the city center, through the idyllic canals of Amsterdam, and into the city’s art, culture, and delicious Dutch food scene.
+This route will bring you through the main sights of the city center and into the city’s art, culture, and delicious food scene.

 Day 1 – Amsterdam Main Sightseeing